ViniciusJO/ap.h/README.md

 Simple to use argument parser.
 Its able to parse `flags` and positional parâmeters (`pos_args`).
 Its a single header [stb](https://github.com/nothings/stb?tab=readme-ov-file#how-do-i-use-these-libraries) style library.

 The definition of the args is done by setting [X macros](https://en.wikipedia.org/wiki/X_macro) and need to come before the inclusion of the header.
-The template to define the lists are:
+The template to define the lists are documented bellow.

 ## API
 ### Definitions